-- Lift any restrictions on US foreign aid funding that inhibit needed support, including salary support, to strengthen the frontline health workforce. - Work with other governments and the WHO to coordinate PPE procurement to ensure equal access to needed supplies. - Provide training to health workers supported through US-funded programs on use of US-donated commodities (e.g., ventilators, oxygen tanks, etc.). - Supplement global health funding with an emphasis on needed investments in the workforce and systems so the COVID-19 pandemic does not set back efforts in other global health programs.
-Make global health security programming responsive to long-term development programming and vice versa to prevent duplication of efforts and ensure sustainable investments. - Release a cross-agency, multi-year strategy detailing how relevant agencies will utilize existing flexibilities to implement integrated and cross-sectoral programming across global health accounts to strengthen local frontline health workforce teams and the systems supporting them.
+- pandemic, the US must address the pandemic at a global level and provide emergency support for frontline health workers in low- and middle-income countries. - In March Congress passed a COVID-19 relief bill that included \$11 billion for global pandemic response, and \$905 million of that for global health via USAID.
+This is a modest investment compared to the enormous global economic toll of COVID-19, now estimated in the tens of trillions.
+USAID should dedicate a substantial portion of this funding to support frontline health workers in low- and middle-income countries. - Besides emergency funding, the USG should dedicate \$100 million of its FY22 funding to support frontline health workers in low- and middle-income countries through the USAID Office of Health Systems.
+This should include support for health systems resilience, ensuring health workers' safety and well-being, and providing the supplies and remuneration they need to do their work, taking into account the specific needs of women health workers. - Provide training to health workers supported through US-funded programs on use of US-donated commodities (e.g., ventilators, oxygen tanks, etc.). - Make global health security programming responsive to long-term development programming and vice versa to prevent duplication of efforts and ensure sustainable investments. - Release a cross-agency, multi-year strategy detailing how relevant agencies will utilize existing flexibilities to implement integrated and cross-sectoral programming across global health accounts to strengthen local frontline health workforce teams and the systems supporting them.
 The strategy should include concrete targets and clear accountability mechanisms and align with WHO and national strategies.